Star Trek: The Next Generation (1994 video game)

-Star Trek: The Next Generation (subtitled Future's Past on SNES and Echoes from the Past on Sega Genesis) is a 1994 adventure game developed and published by Spectrum HoloByte.
+Star Trek: The Next Generation (subtitled Future's Past on SNES and Echoes from the Past on Sega Genesis) is a 1994 adventure game developed by Spectrum HoloByte.
 The game features strategy and puzzle-solving elements.
-The game was released for the Super Nintendo Entertainment System, the Sega Genesis and the Sega Game Gear.
+The game was released for the Super Nintendo Entertainment System and Genesis.
 It takes place in the Star Trek universe, spanning Federation space and the Romulan Neutral Zone, and centers on the appearance of the IFD (Integrated Field Derandomizer), an artifact machine of unknown origin that, as its name suggests, allows its user to reshape matter and energy.
 It culminates in the IFD Trials, three tests undertaken by representatives of any races that are present when the Trials are held, and failure would mean the destruction of the Federation and the enslavement of countless worlds by the Federation's enemies.

 Plot

 The is in orbit around a red giant star near the edge of the Neutral Zone (the star adversely affects Romulan sensors, rendering the Enterprise undetectable).
 They are monitoring the border in response to increased Romulan activity; the Romulans recently lost contact with a vessel patrolling the Neutral Zone.
 Starfleet had agreed to assist in any investigation attempt as a sign of goodwill.
 The Romulans refuse the aid, and prefer to handle things on their own, which prompts Starfleet to increase border patrols.

 Immediately upon beginning play, the Enterprise receives a distress signal, broadcasting on all frequencies.
 It was sent out by Dr. T'Laris, a Vulcan geologist stationed on a planet in the Codis Mu system (Codis Mu VI), and notes that her dig site was recently attacked by Romulans, and that the assailants are still present.
 The Enterprise responds to her plea for help and sets a course to her dig site.

 The player character learns more about the missing Romulan vessel's mission, and of the IFD.
 The Enterprise also makes contact with an alien race known as the Chodak, hostile mollusk-like creatures who constantly accost the Enterprise as it traverses known space gathering clues about the IFD.
 There are also mentions of a now-extinct race called the Senatorious who were the last race to possess the IFD; the reason it resurfaced is because the Senatorious understood that they had been using the IFD for their own benefit at the cost of all other races, and judiciously decided to send it ten thousand years into the future, in the hopes that civilizations then could put the IFD to use for the mutual benefit of all races.
 There is one more race, the gaunt Eunacians, which are encountered only once and, after the Enterprise repairs their ship, tell Jean-Luc Picard of the IFD Trials and the Eunacians' intention to participate.
 However, with their ship crippled, and the rest of their race residing in the Gamma Quadrant, they entrust the Federation with recovery of the IFD, and its judicious use.